 In 2008/2009 the focus has shifted towards the execution of systematic reviews, because these are a method to identify, appraise, select and synthesise all available high-quality research results, thereby improving scientific quality and facilitating the implementation of the 3Rs.
 Within the medical field SRs are a well-established method and form the basis of evidence-based medicine.
 Therefor the name was changed to SYRCLE in 2012.
 SYRCLE makes SRs suitable, and strives towards making them the gold standard, for the biomedical field as well.

-Financial support is received from both the executive boards of the Radboud University and the Radboud University Nijmegen Medical Centre as well as the Dutch organisation ZonMW.
+Financial support is received from both the executive boards of the Radboud University and the Radboud university medical center as well as the Dutch organisation ZonMW.